Paddling Trips on the River

 - Great Falls and Rock Creek Reservoirs (flat water) - These are small reservoirs that are excellent for fishing and flat water paddling during normal conditions.
 However, after a large rain, these reservoirs can become a raging river.
 The Stumpy Pond area of the Rocky Creek Reservoir is a particularly popular and scenic area for paddling, which is accessed from the Stumpy Pond Access area off of Hwy 97. http://www.duke-energy.com/pdfs/greatfallsrockycreek.pdf.

 - Great Falls of the Catawba (white water) - The Great Falls of the Catawba were considered a natural wonder by the early explorers of the Catawba basin, but were largely forgotten after this section was dewatered by the construction of dams.
 As part of the relicensing agreement worked out in 2008, Duke agreed to put water through the Great Falls section of the River.
 The recreational flow schedule is published by Duke Energy each year on its website.
 Paddling this section is extremely hazardous due to the amount of vegetation that has grown up in the river channel and the steep drop.
+Only experienced paddlers with helmets, spray skirts and the proper safety precautions should attempt this section of the river.

 - Fishing Creek Reservoir (flat water) - This is one of the smaller, narrower lakes on the Catawba River and is generally very pleasant for flat water paddling, particularly the upper section between Hwy 9 and the Cane Creek Access Area - http://www.dukeenergy.com/pdfs/fishingcreek.pdf.